w3f/polkadot-wiki/docs/learn/learn-nominator.md

   - You may want to be cautious of validators with a high number of subscribers.
 A validator is considered oversubscribed when more than 256 'active' nominators are assigned to the validator.
 In this scenario only the top 256 nominators will receive rewards.
-The remaining nominators will recieve nothing, however they can also be slashed in the event that the validator commits a slashable offence.
+The remaining nominators will recieve nothing, however they can be slashed in the event that validator commits a slashable offence.
   - Every nominator can select up to a maxium of 16 validators, which contributes towards maximizing the probability of having the nominators stake applied to the validators active set.
 Having too